tobyrmanders/statistical-rethinking/notes/chapter_07.md

   - information criteria or cross-validation

 ## 7.1 The problem with parameters
-- R2 is "explained variance
+- R2 is "explained variance"
   - problem: adding parameters improves the value
   - meaning: how much of the variation in the training data does the model retrodict?